Oh hey, you made it–welcome!

+As I’ve already told you, my dream is to travel the world.
 But I didn’t always have the courage to do it.

-During this trip, I learned a very valuable lesson: ALL of the fears I had about pursuing my dreams were made up by me.
-When I came home, I decided I’ll no longer let fear rule my life.
+This trip gave me the strength and confidence that I never knew I had and taught me that ALL of the fears I had about pursuing my dreams were made up by ME.
+So when I came home, I decided to never let fear hold me back ever again.

 In the following months, I changed my career, I moved, reprioritized my values, and redefined my definition of success and happiness.